Scientific Name

 Description

-Gasteria batesiana is a charming small succulent with extremely rough dark green leaves with dense white spots arranged in transverse bands.
-It grows up to 4 inches (10 cm) tall and 12 inches (30 cm) in diameter, producing offsets from the base to form small groups.
-Leaves are distichous at first, becoming rosulate with age.
-They are firm but brittle, triangular to linear, spreading to recurved, up to 7.2 inches (18 cm) long, and up to 1.6 inches (4 cm) wide at the base.
+Gasteria batesiana is a charming, small succulent with dark green, highly rough leaves with dense, white spots arranged in transverse bands.
+It can grow up to 4 inches (10 cm) tall and 12 inches (30 cm) in diameter and produces offsets from the base, forming small clumps.
+The leaves are distichous at first, but become rosulate with age.
+They are firm but brittle, triangular to linear, and spreading to recurved, measuring up to 7.2 inches (18 cm) in length and 1.6 inches (4 cm) in width at the base.

-Flowers are narrow-elliptic, up to 1.6 inches (4 cm) long, light pink with the upper half white with green striations.
-They appear on erectly spreading and curved racemose inflorescences in spring but occasionally throughout the year.
+The flowers are narrow-elliptic and light pink, with the upper half white with green striations.
+They can grow up to 1.6 inches (4 cm) long and appear in erectly spreading and curved racemose inflorescences in spring, but occasionally throughout the year.

 Hardiness